The Medical Community is part of the problem of Criminalization of SNI.

 STUDY THE PAST FOR INSIGHT INTO THE FUTURE

 E. Fuller Torrey wrote the book “American Psychosis, How the Federal Government Destroyed the Mental Illness Treatment System”.
 This book documents how the fundamental misconceptualization of SMI during and after the strange mental hygiene movement led to the disastrous broken system that federal and state governments are still in the process of breaking even in the present.
 Doctor Torrey’s book and DJ Jaffe’s book “Insane Consequences” should be required reading for every legislator in the country.
-DueJusticeProject has a point of contention with a couple of passages in both books where experimental policy prescriptions are discussed, however, both books provide an excellent analysis of what has gone wrong and why.
+DueJusticeProject has a point of contention with a couple of passages in both books where experimental policy prescriptions are discussed, and American Psychosis may be too bogged down in “story-telling” of the real life narrative of a prominent political family, however, both books provide an excellent analysis of what has gone wrong and why.
 Advocates need to be knowledgeable about the ethos of the mental hygiene movement and how the belief systems of that era are still informing social policies to this day.
 Adherents to these beliefs are influencing legislators and thwarting attempts to reform laws and policies.

 COMPETENCY RESTORATION AND OTHER MECHANICS OF “DUE PROCESS”